Awards

-A single set of telescoping bleachers occupy one side, rather than a typical gymnasium where visitors and home teams sit on opposite sides of the court.
+Unlike a typical gymnasium where visitors and home teams are seated on opposite sides of the court, a single set of telescoping bleachers is situated on one side.
 In basketball mode, the bleachers partially extend to the sideline to seat 400 visitors.
-In “Town Hall” assembly mode, the bleachers extend over the court to seat all 590 students along with guests.
-A 22-foot side projection screen drops along the opposite wall to create a de facto stage for video, music, and spoken word performances.
+In “Town Hall” assembly mode, the bleachers extend over the court to seat all 590 students along with invited guests.
+A 22-foot side

 General Contractor: Bulley & Andrews